hyperspy/hyperspy/doc/user_guide/signal.rst

     >>> type(s.data)
     ... cupy._core.core.ndarray

-Two convenience methods are avaiable to transfer data to or from the GPU:
+Two convenience methods are available to transfer data to or from the GPU:

 - :py:meth:`~.signal.BaseSignal.to_cpu`
 - :py:meth:`~.signal.BaseSignal.to_gpu`